How to Open an Australian Bank Account Online from Overseas

 There are many options to transfer your cash in today’s technological world, and whether you’re looking for ease, value or just the fastest route, you’ve got a lot of choices.

-A transfer through your bank will always have multiple fees linked so we wouldn’t recommend this route.
-These fees can cost you up to 8% of your total transfer:
+A transfer through your bank will always have multiple fees which can include;

 If you’re looking for alternative ways to send your cash to your new Australian account, then we recommend using our money transfer comparison table to choose the best option to transfer your cash abroad.